salrashid123/k8s_federation_with_gcp/README.md

  --role roles/storage.objectAdmin
 ```

 Remember we mentioned that _raw_ federated tokens work for limited set of GCP services (GCS and IAM)..so if you wanted to test for other apis like pubsub, create a new service account, allow our principal to impersonate it and then grant that second service account permissions to the GCP resource (eg, pubsub).
-In this case, we're allowing the federated token to use IAM api to impersonate `oidc-federated@$PROJECT_ID.iam.gserviceaccount.com` which inturns has access to the bucket.
+In this case, we're allowing the federated token to use IAM api to impersonate `oidc-federated@$PROJECT_ID.iam.gserviceaccount.com` which inturn has access to the bucket.
 As mentioned GCS already supports raw federated tokens but we're doing this here incase you want see how to do the other bindings.

 ```bash
 gcloud iam service-accounts create oidc-federated